dendibakh/perf-book/chapters/13-Optimizing-Multithreaded-Applications/13-3 Core Count Scaling Case Study.md

 ### Clang {.unlisted .unnumbered}

 While Blender uses multithreading to exploit parallelism, concurrency in C++ compilation is usually achieved with multiprocessing.
-Clang 17 has more than `2'500` translation units, and to compile each of them, a new process is spawned.
+Clang 17 has more than `2,500` translation units, and to compile each of them, a new process is spawned.
 Similar to Blender, we classify Clang compilation as massively parallel, yet they scale differently.
 We recommend you revisit [@sec:PerfMetricsCaseStudy] for an overview of Clang compiler performance bottlenecks.
 In short, it has a large codebase, flat profile, many small functions, and "branchy" code.
-Its performance is affected by Dcache, Icache, and TLB misses, and branch mispredictions.
+Its performance is affected by D-Cache, I-Cache, and TLB misses, and branch mispredictions.
 Clang's thread count scaling is affected by the same scaling issues as Blender: P-cores are more effective than E-cores, and P-core SMT scaling is about `1.1x`.
 However, there is more.
 Notice that scaling stops at around 10 threads, and starts to degrade.
 Let's understand why that happens.

 The problem is related to the frequency throttling.
 When multiple cores are utilized simultaneously, the processor generates more heat due to the increased workload on each core.
 To prevent overheating and maintain stability, CPUs often throttle down their clock speeds depending on how many cores are in use.
 Additionally, boosting all cores to their maximum turbo frequency simultaneously would require significantly more power, which might exceed the power delivery capabilities of the CPU.
 Our system doesn't possess an advanced liquid cooling solution and only has a single processor fan.
 That's why it cannot sustain high frequencies when many cores are utilized.